fcrucian/PLS_ImagingGenetics/README.md

 N.B.
 Edits to the file names and paths could be needed according to your local file organization.

 ### Genetics
 The [`preprocessing/genetics`](https://github.com/fcrucian/PLS_ImagingGenetics/tree/main/preprocessing) contains the necessary file to reproduce the genetic data preprocessing from quality control step to gene variant score.
+The provided input files serve as a dummy example.
 <p align="center">
 <img src="./images/workflow_gen.png" width="648">
 </p>